Dual Diagnosis Treatment Crownpoint, NM

 Presbyterian Medical Services (pms) Western New Mexico Medical Group Bh - 40.3 miles from Crownpoint, NM

-Presbyterian Medical Services pms Western New Mexico Medical Group Bh is a dual-diagnosis treatment center in Gallup, New Mexico that provides treatment services for drug and alcohol addiction and mental health disorders that include obsessive compulsive disorder as well as post-partum depression.
+Presbyterian Medical Services pms Western New Mexico Medical Group Bh is a dual-diagnosis treatment center in Gallup, New Mexico that offers treatment services for alcohol or drug addiction and mental health disorders that include psychotic disorders as well as post-partum depression.

 Address: 2025 East Aztec Road, Gallup, NM 87301 in McKinley County